Brian Fowler (cyclist)

 Brian Andrew Fowler (born 13 September 1962) is a retired cyclist who represented New Zealand at four consecutive Summer Olympics, starting in 1984.
-In 1983 he rode Paris–Nice finishing 43rd.
+In 1983, he rode Paris–Nice finishing 43rd.

+Career

 He won six medals (one gold, four silvers, one bronze) at four consecutive Commonwealth Games.
 Fowler's finest hour came when he won the gold medal in the men's team time trial at the 1990 Commonwealth Games.

 Fowler won the Tour of Southland a record eight times.
 He also holds the record for number of wins in the Tour of Wellington, with four consecutive successes.

-In February 2021 suffered a series of Myocardial infarctions requiring extensive hospitalization.
+In February 2021, suffered a series of Myocardial infarctions requiring extensive hospitalization.